PWOTE/pwote-qt/README.md

  ### Requests
  As mentioned previously, we support both `POST` and `GET` requests.
 From a developer's perspective, these are both very easy to handle.

- #### POST Requests
+ #### POST Requests (This is the preferred method for software / application developers.)
  For `POST` requests, the software / application sending the request needs to attach the last five characters of the license key that the software want to send the quick task to in the request's body.
 You must address this request with `key` or `KEY` (both case sensitive, if two objects are provided, the first will be taken).
-An example of this can be shown in the image below with postman, but you can use whichever HTTP request client of your choosing. *This is the preferred method for software / application developers.*
+An example of this can be shown in the image below with postman, but you can use whichever HTTP request client of your choosing.
 ![](https://media.discordapp.net/attachments/702974537540698193/798018425296912404/unknown.png)

 If successful with the `POST` request, you should recieve this response: